"How long does it take to get organic traffic to my blog posts?"

-I know many of you prefer video, so I made a video version of everything I'm about to show you here regarding the content editor feature of Surfer SEO.
+I know many of you prefer video, so I made a video version of everything I'm about to show you here regarding the content optimization actions taken inside the content editor feature of Surfer SEO.

 The topic isn't sexy at all, but the traffic potential was high (more on how I noticed that to come).